rueni/rueni.github.io/README.md

-# How to use Markdowns
+# Welcome to my GitHub Page!

-Markdown is a way of displaying text on the GitHub platform.
+Repository for the projects that I've been working on.